PolusAI/workflow-inference-compiler/README.md

 The documentation is available on [readthedocs](https://workflow-inference-compiler.readthedocs.io/en/latest/).

 ## Need help?
-If you have any issues feel free to email me directly at jake.fennick at nih.gov
+If you have any issues please open an issue on github, or feel free to email me directly at jake.fennick at nih.gov

 ## Quick Start
 See the [installation guide](docs/installguide.md) for more details, but: